-- 1. There is a change in terminal status; - 2.
-The beneficiary relocates from the hospice's geographically defined service area; - 3.
-The safety of the beneficiary or of the hospice staff is compromised.
-The hospice provider must make every effort to resolve these problems satisfactorily before discharge, and efforts must be documented in detail in the beneficiary's clinical record; - 4.
-Medicaid-only beneficiaries who enter a non-contracted nursing home or hospital and all options have been exhausted (a contract is not attainable, the beneficiary chooses not to transfer to a facility with which the hospice provider has a contract, or to a hospice provider with which the skilled nursing facility (SNF) has a contract).
-The hospice provider must notify the payer source to document that all options have been pursued and that the hospice provider is not discharging the beneficiary without due cause; and - 5.
-The hospice provider determines that the beneficiary's (or other persons in the beneficiary's home) behavior is disruptive, abusive or uncooperative to the extent that delivery of care to the beneficiary, or the ability of the hospice staff to operate effectively, is seriously impaired.
+- Change in terminal status; - Beneficiary relocates from the hospice's geographically defined service area; - Safety of the beneficiary or of the hospice staff is compromised.
+The hospice provider must make every effort to resolve these problems satisfactorily before discharge, and efforts must be documented in detail in the beneficiary's clinical record; - Medicaid-only beneficiaries who enter a non-contracted nursing home or hospital and all options have been exhausted (a contract is not attainable, the beneficiary chooses not to transfer to a facility with which the hospice provider has a contract, or to a hospice provider with which the skilled nursing facility (SNF) has a contract).
+The hospice provider must notify the payer source to document that all options have been pursued and that the hospice provider is not discharging the beneficiary without due cause; and - The hospice provider determines that the beneficiary's (or other persons in the beneficiary's home) behavior is disruptive, abusive or uncooperative to the extent that delivery of care to the beneficiary, or the ability of the hospice staff to operate effectively, is seriously impaired.